arcaderepairman/simple-sinatra/README.md

     The design is relatively simple, and a quick way to deploy the sinatra app to the internet.
 Since the app itself was quiet basic there weren't too many dependencies.
-I decided that a simple config as illustrated would be sufficient. (see photo in the repo)
+I decided that a simple config as illustrated would be sufficient. (see diagram folder in the repo)
     Its a 2 tier design with a loadbalancer in front classic kind of single DMZ design.
 However if there were database servers involved the result would have been quiet different, involving at least another network layer DMZ for the database servers to be hosted in.